bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-45-saving-systems.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 3</span></h3>
-<p>The ultimate life rejects the false belief that some people are naturally better at saving due to gender, culture, or background.
+<p>Joa rejects the false belief that some people are naturally better at saving due to gender, culture, or background.
 Financial discipline is a learnable skill available to everyone.</p>
 </div>

 <div class="verse">